Where is the best place to watch polar bears in the Arctic?

-The polar bear viewing in Kaktovik takes two forms.
-The primary (and best) experiences are boat-based.
+The polar bear viewing in Kaktovik has changed in recent years and options for lodging are expanding.
+The primary (and best) opportunities to watch bears are boat-based.
 Local captains charter their small boats which provide a safe, ground level, and close platform for watching and photographing the bears.
 The bears are resting, and milling on the barrier islands and a quick trip across the protected lagoon gets you to within about 50 meters of the bears.
 Polar bears are often seen sparring and wrestling in the water.
 And because there are bears of all age-classes and genders in a relatively small area there are lots of opportunities to observe social interactions between bears not seen in other places.

 The accommodations in Kaktovik are spare, but the hospitality in this little town is warm.
-Arctic Wild offers Polar Bear Viewing trips to Kaktovik, from September through the first week in November by request.
+There are a couple of hotels, and if you are part of a group there is a new and very nice B&B where most of our groups stay.
+Arctic Wild offers Polar Bear Viewing trips to Kaktovik every year.
+We can schedule a custom trip for your group from mid-August through mid-October by request.
 Early booking is essential.
 A guide will add a lot to your experience in Kaktovik and spending several days in the village will improve your chances of having good light and weather conditions.